-Business Experience, Qualifications and Affiliations: Ms. Jackson joined us as as our Secretary in May 2003 and Senior Vice President in November 2004.
+Counsel and Vice President of Administration in October 2000.
+Ms. Jackson is responsible for our legal, corporate governance, longterm incentive and equity compensation strategies, risk management, corporate audit services and government affairs functions.
+We appointed her as our Secretary in May 2003 and Senior Vice President in November 2004.
 From 1995 to September 2000, Ms. Jackson worked for The Mills Corporation serving as Vice President and Senior Counsel from 1998 to 2000.
 She holds a Juris Doctorate degree from the University of Arizona, a Master of Public Health from The George Washington University and a Bachelor of Science in Liberal Studies from the University of Arizona.
 Ms. Jackson is licensed as an attorney in California, the District of Columbia, Arizona and New York.
-Ms. Jackson serves on the Boards of Girls on the Run International, the Association of Corporate Counsel San Diego and the Lux Art Institute.
+Ms. Jackson serves on the Boards of Pipeline Health Holdings, LLC, Girls on the Run International, the Association of Corporate Counsel San Diego and the Lux Art Institute.